pop-os/python-apt/doc/source/tutorials/contributing.rst

 - Use ISO standard C++ (the 1998 version of the standard).

-- All function declarations and definitions must use full prototypes (i.e. specify the types of all arguments).

-- Use C++ style // one-line comments where useful.
+- Use C++ style // one-line comments for single-line comments.

 - No compiler warnings with ``gcc -std=c++98 -Wall -Wno-write-strings``.
 There should also be no errors with ``-pedantic`` added.